Triang3l/WebQuake/README.md

 # Adding game music

-To add music to WebQuake, you need to get the music off the Quake CD and convert it into .ogg format.
+To add the music to WebQuake, you need to get the music off the Quake CD and convert it into .ogg format.

 The .ogg files should be named **quake(track number - 1).ogg** with trailing 0, so the main theme is named **quake01.ogg** and the last track on the Quake disc is **quake10.ogg**.